reeddunkle/Codjo/Talking_Points/Style_Reminders.md

 right = lst[-1 - index]
 ```

 You should maintain the same habits throughout your code.
-That makes it more predictable.
+That makes it
+more predictable.
+Consistency brings predictability because because if
+I've seen `-1-index` once before and I see it again, I won't look twice as
+I already know what that snippet does.
+But if I first see `-1-index` and
+then I see the different `-1 - index`, which is doing the same thing but
+written differently, I might have to stop and look again to convince me
+that it actually does the same thing.

 Logic
 ----

 All things equal, your code should be have a logical flow to it.
+If you're
-If you're parsing an array, start with the left side and move to the right.
-If you're declaring the three variables, `low`, `mid`, and `high`, declare them in that order.
+parsing an array, start with the left side and move to the right (if you're
+in most of the Western hemisphere).
+If you're declaring the three
+variables, `low`, `mid`, and `high`, declare them in order: either
+`low`-`mid`-`high` or `high`-`mid`-`low`.

 Here's an example from one of the code snippets below.
 It begins by initalizing these variables: